the-s-is-silent/Outlaws-of-the-Wastes/Rebalance Log.md

 		- The opener bonus now only boosts the generation rate of Great Administrators (moved here from Legislative Process) and is increased to a 33% faster generation rate.
 The old opener bonus is now the opener bonus for the new Legacy ideology.
 		- Civil Society also loses its Unhappiness reduction from specialists (this is moved to Eudaimonia in the new Legacy ideology tree), and instead increases City Strength by 25% and halves the construction time of Culture buildings.
 		- Protected Speech's old effect of +1 Culture per 3 population in your cities has been thrown out because it was giving way too much Culture.
 It now adds +1 Culture to five of the Culture buildings: Town Hall, Broadcast Tower, Television Studio, and the mod-exclusive Sociopolitical Institute and Alternet Cafe buildings.
-		- Public Good's old effect has been thrown out; it now adds +1 Water/Happiness to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
+		- Public Good's old effect has been thrown out; it now adds +1 Water/Science to Water Storage units, Hospitals, Town Halls, and Broadcast Towers.
 		- Legislative Process loses the +1 Happiness per 5 population bonus and is reduced to 20% extra Great Administrator generation (in accordance with other trees only boosting their respective Great Person by 20% instead of 25%), but awards a free Great Administrator to compensate.
 		- Voting Rights loses the 25% Strength penalty while the empire is unhappy.
 		- The finisher bonus boosting the yields of Great Improvements was moved to the new Legacy ideology's finisher bonus (and is set to +5 of the respective primary yield for each Great Improvement there or +5 total for GIs with split yields to match Rekmod).
 The new added yields to Great Improvements from this policy are fixed at +2 Science/Culture.
 	- Supremacy
 		- The opener no longer gives free upkeep to units.
+		- Militarism renamed to Mobilization; Water cost discount for unit purchase reduced to 25%, but it also grants a 25% discount on unit maintenance.
-		- Police State no longer gives +3 Happiness to Prison Camps (that bonus is moved to Listening Posts); instead it adds +3 Production to those buildings and Work Camps.
-Town Hall also loses its +1 Happiness from the policy.
+		- Police State no longer gives +3 Happiness to Prison Camps; instead it adds +3 Production to those buildings and Work Camps.
+Town Halls no longer gain Happiness; Field Offices now gain +1 Happiness instead.
 Annexed and puppeted cities no longer have a Food malus.
-The production time of Listening Posts is cut in half.
+The construction speed of Listening Posts and Field Offices is increased by 50%.
 		- Spoils of War now provides double Slaves instead of Autocracy.
-		- The finisher bonus now adds +2 Food/Production/Water to every owned city while you have Slaves and +4 of the respective primary yield to each "evil" Great Improvement (Crystal Refinery, Narcotics farm, Oracle, Outpost, Prison farm).
+		- The finisher bonus now adds +2 Production/Water and +1 Culture to every owned city while you have Slaves and +4 of the respective primary yield to each "evil" Great Improvement (Crystal Refinery, Narcotics farm, Oracle, Outpost, Prison farm).
 However, the combat bonus is reduced to 15%, but it no longer has an expiration date.
 	- Monopoly
 		- The opener bonus is adjusted to increase the bonus to Great Merchant generation to 33%, add +1 Culture to Markets, and remove the added percentage Water yield to the Council.
 		- The tree no longer adds extra Water to Factories or Work Camps aside from Privatization retaining its +2 to the former.